DhanteyUD/Transaction-API/README.md

-# week-7-task-node010
+# Transaction API

 ### Requirements

-1. Your are required to use `TypeScript` for the task and build the APIs (endpoints) with `express`
+1. `TypeScript` used for the task and, and APIs (endpoints) built with `express`
-2. Use and setup the project with `Yarn`
+2. Project use and setup with `Yarn`
-3. Install docker on your Mac <a href="https://desktop.docker.com/mac/stable/Docker.dmg">Download</a>
+3. Install docker on your Mac <a href="https://desktop.docker.com/mac/stable/Docker.dmg">Download Docker</a>
 4. Create a docker Registry on <a href="https://hub.docker.com/signup">Create Account</a>
 5. Containerize your application with Docker and push to your docker repository.
-6. Validate all input coming into your api endpoints to ensure they have the required properties and data types
+6. Input coming into api endpoints are validated to ensure they have the required properties and data types

 ## Problem Description: